MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/define-an-azure-network-topology.md

 Azure Landing Zones conceptual architecture recommends one of two networking topologies: an Azure Virtual WAN-based network topology, or a network topology based on a traditional hub and spoke architecture.

-As the business requirements change over time (e.g., migration of on-prem applications to Azure that requires hybrid connectivity), AVNM allows you to expand and implement networking changes without disruption to what is already in Azure.
+As the business requirements change over time (e.g., migration of on-prem applications to Azure that requires hybrid connectivity), AVNM allows you to expand and implement networking changes, in many cases without disruption to what is already deployed in Azure.

 Azure Virtual Network Manager allows you to create three types of topologies across subscriptions, for both existing and new virtual networks:
 - Hub and spoke topology